SoftwareOne logo

 They often focus on eliminating waste, not cost.

-They recognise that every dollar lost on unused licences or duplicated systems is money that can't fund innovation.
+They recognize that every dollar lost on unused licenses or duplicated systems is money that can't fund innovation.
 This value-driven clarity lets them invest confidently in new initiatives, knowing they're building on efficient foundations.

 innovation-step-back-to-leap-forward-content1